UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/maria-irina.fotescu_teo-antonio.economu/index.md

 ## Description

-We created a clock with LCD 1602/I2C, displaying time and temperature, triggering a buzzer and cooler if temperature surpasses a set threshold, with a warning message shown, using Kalman Filter for accuracy.
+We are looking to have a clock that presents the current time and the temperature on a LCD 1602 which has an I2C interface.
+We will set a certain threshold on the sensor.
+If the temperature surpases this limit, the buzzer will start ringing and the cooler will try to cool down the sensor in order to bring the temperature back to optimal levels.
+In order for us to be informed about the temperature increase, the display will show a warning message and the buzzer will start ringing once the threshold is reached.
+For a very accurate measurement, we are going to use the Kalman Filter.

 ## Motivation